clementw168/clementw168.github.io/_posts/cs-mva/2024-01-15-abba-symbolic-time-series.md

 Across both datasets, **ABBA-LSTM performed significantly worse**.
 This outcome is unsurprising: ABBA compresses signals into a symbolic dictionary, but those symbols carry no semantic or numerical continuity for forecasting models.

-## Critical Findings
+## Critical findings

 Initially, we were surprised at the discrepancy between our results and those reported in the original papers.
-After reviewing the [authors’ official implementation](https://github.com/nla-group/ABBA), we discovered:

-- Some methodological inconsistencies between the paper and the code.
-- More importantly, the paper reported results where models were trained **directly on the test set**, inflating performance.
+After reviewing the [authors' official implementation](https://github.com/nla-group/ABBA), we discovered some methodological inconsistencies between the paper and the code.
+More importantly, the paper reported results where models were trained **directly on the test set**, inflating performance.

-This was disappointing, especially given the publication venue (*Data Mining and Knowledge Discovery*).
+This was extremely disappointing, especially given the publication venue (*Data Mining and Knowledge Discovery*).
 It was a valuable lesson in the importance of looking at both code and methodology when reproducing research.

 ## Documentation